Pes Planus (Flat Feet)

 Orthotics for flat feet should have extra wedging under the medial side of the heel or the forefoot to correct the mal-alignment; a cupped heel to control a turned in foot; a medial lengthwise arch support that reflects the individual’s foot type and flexibility.

 Types of Footwear

-Stable footwear and orthopaedic and therapeutic shoes are important to the treatment process.
+Stable footwear and orthopaedic (foot orthotics) and therapeutic shoes are important to the treatment process.

 Motion control shoes should be built with a wide base of the sole that provides both lateral and medial support.
 This kind of support can work in sandals, boots, walking shoes and athletic shoes.